NeonMayhem/NeonMayhem/README.md

 - 👋 Hi, I’m @NeonMayhem
-- 👀 I’m interested in ROBLOX scripting at the moment
+- 👀 I’m a ROBLOX scripter
-- 🌱 I’m currently learning LuaA
+- 🌱 I’m experienced in Luau
 - 💞️ I’m currently not looking for any collaborations
-- 📫 You can reach me on discord at NeonMayhem#2293
+- 📫 You can reach me on discord @NeonMayhem

 <!---
 NeonMayhem/NeonMayhem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.